Imburse-Payments/imburse-payments.github.io/pages/guides/imburse-platform.md

 US|United States of America

 # Supported Currencies
-Imburse support the following currencies.
+Imburse supports the following currencies.
 All API functions that reference a Currency Code will use the **ISO 4217 alphabetic code** format.

 Alphabetic Code | Name
 -|-